Helping families in Canada to benefit from innovative early learning and child care practices

 - Budgets 2016 and 2017 provided funding of $7.5 billion over 11 years for early learning and child care.
 Of this amount, $100 million is being dedicated to early learning and child care innovation.

-- In response to requests from provinces and territories, and to support the implementation of the Canada-wide early learning and child care system, Budget 2022 proposes to provide $625 million over four years, beginning in 2023-24, for an Early Learning and Child Care Infrastructure Fund.
+- In response to requests from provinces and territories, and to support the implementation of the Canada-wide early learning and child care system, Budget 2022 proposes to provide $625 million over four years, beginning in the 2023 to 2024 fiscal year, for an Early Learning and Child Care Infrastructure Fund.
 This funding will enable provinces and territories to make additional child care investments, including the building of new facilities.

 - Investments in child care will benefit everyone across Canada.
 Studies show that for every dollar invested in early childhood education, the broader economy receives between $1.50 and $2.80 in return.